Jan0660/kittygifs/docs/api.md

 Query parameters:

-- q: string - the search query, must not be longer than 256 characters, [see searching](#searching)
+- `q`: string - the search query, must not be longer than 256 characters, [see searching](#searching)
-- max: int32 - the maximum number of gifs to return
+- `max`: int32 - the maximum number of gifs to return
-- skip: int64 - the number of gifs to skip
+- `skip`: int64 - the number of gifs to skip

 Responses: